Managing Users and Groups

 sudo grep "linus" /etc/shadow

-To log in as the new user, use the su command:
+To log in as the new user, use the su command and enter the password you used when creating the account:

 su linus